matthewn4444/onscripter-engine-android/README.md

 - Supports building for newer versions of Android (the original has issues with newer versions of Android)
 - Supports using .nsa and .sar resource files in the same directory
 - Handles font size differently to allow increasing font size
+- Buildable with Android studio with CMake and the newest NDK versions (and 64bit as well)
+- Get events to Java such as game ready, load, state changes (auto, text speed, and skip)
+- Cleanly exit ONScripter and not crash
+- Optionally save screenshots to folder
+- Supports SDCards/external devices and [Android Scoped Storage](https://developer.android.com/preview/privacy/scoped-storage)

 ## Sample integration